Carbon neutral vs greenpower

 How can I get GreenPower?

-Signing up for GreenPower is relatively straightforward.
-Either call your retailer and ask for it to be added onto your tariff, or choose a plan that has GreenPower integrated into its deal already.
-Below are some of the plans on our database that offer green energy options.
-The cost and percentage of GreenPower may vary across each plan.
+Signing up for GreenPower is straightforward.
+Either call your retailer and ask for it to be added to your energy plan or choose a plan that has GreenPower integrated into it already.

 Here are some of the cheapest published deals from the retailers on our database that have a GreenPower option and include a link to the retailer’s website for further details.
 These are products from referral partners†.
 These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.
 The annual cost estimates for the plans below may not include the cost of GreenPower.
 The extra cost of GreenPower may vary between retailers.